shaneeardley/betting-engine/README.md

 # Betting Engine - Shane Eardley

 ## Preface

 A new prototype sports betting engine is needed.
-This needs to cater for configuring Events and their Markets, as well as allowing bets to be placed and resulted.
+It should be able to allow for configuring Events and their Markets, as well as allowing bets to be placed and resulted.

 ## Prerequisites
 * [git](https://git-scm.com/downloads) Installed - To clone the code repository from github